ericchase/coding-tutorials/cplusplus/input-reading/03-data-conversion.md

-**More often than not, your program will work with numberic data instead of simple text.**
+**More often than not, your program will work with numeric data instead of simple text.**

 #### Headers
 The [``sstream``](http://www.cplusplus.com/reference/sstream/stringstream/) header file allows us to use the useful stringstream object.